Lyrdinn/Projet-Minicraft/README.md

 What I did on top of that :

-- Procedurally generated trees with their shaders
+- Procedurally generated trees with their own shaders
 - Redid the terrain to my liking
-- Textures and I reapplied color and lightning to them
+- Textures with correct color and lightning
 - A skybox using cubemaps
-- (I tried to add rain particles but I couldn't)
+- (I tried to add rain particles but it proved to be too difficult)
 </p>